thepaperpilot/thepaperpilot.github.io/site/garden/chromatic-lattice/index.md

 [Rivet](https://rivet.gg/) is a library for realtime applications (originally games).
 This would be similar to the traditional approach, but with a larger library that handles more of the work for us, enabling more advanced features like horizontal scaling and concurrency.
 It also has support for local-first sync, which could be useful in the future if we find a way for the game to work without needing a consistent connection for ensuring people are playing properly.

 There's other similar libraries, like [Jazz](https://jazz.tools/).
 In fact, Jazz will eventually have things like the cursors I want as an out-of-box feature.
 But unfortunately, it seems to be quite early in development and it along with many other features won't be ready for awhile.
-Although one of their example projects, [Learn Anything](https://learn-anything.xyz/), reminds me of some of the motivations I have behind [Orchard](/garden/orchard/index.md).